 The top birding binoculars use a roof prism.
 It is more expensive but it is worth the price.

 You get better waterproofing, dirt resistance and a durable binocular for outdoor use.

 #7 Manufacturer Reputation

 This is an essential factor you must consider when reading a bird watching binocular review.
 For the reason that only reliable manufacturers can get the best out of their advertised features.

 Today, many manufacturers will advertise high specs but won’t have the cutting edge technology to assemble and apply the right coating to make it actually work as it says.

 Some of the top manufacturers are:

 If you are birding, ease of focus is very important since the movement of the birds is quite unpredictable.

-In the instance that a bird abruptly lands in front of you, a bino with a good focusing mechanism will move freely which allows you to reduce the magnification fast enough and conveniently.
+In the instance that a bird abruptly lands in front of you, a bino or spotting scope with a good focusing mechanism will move freely which allows you to reduce the magnification fast enough and conveniently.